 Other Interests and Personal Details

 One of my favourite television shows as a child was The Storyteller (created by Jim Henson) a series which retold various European folk tales.
 As a child, I also had a great love Jim Henson’s other projects.
 I loved The Muppets, Fraggle Rock, The Dark Crystal and Labyrinth.
 My viewing habits were well-informed by the time I reached my teens and I have always favoured fantasy as a genre, probably largely due to these fantastical projects being ingrained into my brain…

 Oh, and I’m also a huge Disney fan!
-The Jungle Book was my favourite!
+The Jungle Book was my absolute favourite.